arp-raghav/arp-raghav/README.md

 And yes please check my repository https://github.com/arp-raghav/My-Python-Learning which consists of some of the Python projects I have done.

 Now,
-In terms of industrial experience I have worked in Deloitte as an Analyst for just over 1 year and then I have worked for 20 weeks as a Teaching Assistant in University of Liverpool for the subject Database Development and Design Systems.
+In terms of industrial experience I have 3+ year of professional experience with currently working in University of Liverpool as a Data & Analytics Manager .
+Previously I have worked with D2 Global on UK's one of the largest infrastructure project in partmership with BAM and Network Rail for 2 years, moving even further back I have worked with Deloitte as an Analyst for just over 1 year, startup as a Financial Crime Data Analyst and also for 20 weeks as a Teaching Assistant in University of Liverpool for the subject Database Development and Design Systems.

 If somehow you made it to the end .
 I am really really glad that you got to know me a bit.